 There is currently one possible limitation to this technological method, and that is the quality of the images.
-In fact, those tasked with analyzing the photos say about 10% of them are simply unreadable.
+Those tasked with analyzing the photos say about 10% of them are simply unreadable.

-This could be due to a number of reasons.
+This could be due to several reasons.
 Reasons like a cataract or drug use block the proper view of a patient’s retina.